awillats/circuit-visualizer-p5/README.md

 - [~] visualize self-connection with loop arrow
     - [x] using circle around node for now

-# Completed Features:
-    - graph import from text field
-        - can use bidirectional arrows <->
-        - and multi input multi output lines a,b,c<->d,e
-    - graph export to text field
-    - toggle directional edges! (with s)
-    - highlight edges from a second adjacency matrix
-    - basic binary matrix reps
-    - can import connections from binary string (check order / convention)
-    - can bitshift to "rotate connections"
-    - can toggle connections via adj mat
-    - can add connections via drag arrows
-        - will also remove redundant connections!
-    - clearMat()

 # Bonus Features
 - [ ] nodes wiggle to show correlation :)